 18. Co-operative Societies

-- The 97th Constitutional Amendment Act of 2011 gave a constitutional status and protection of cooperative societies.
+- The 97th Constitutional Amendment Act of 2011 gave constitutional status and protection of cooperative societies.

-- In this context, it made the following three changes in the Constitution:
+- In this context, it made the following three changes to the Constitution:

 - It made the right to form cooperative societies a fundamental right (Article 19).

 - It included a new Directive Principles of State Policy on the promotion of cooperative societies (Article 43-B).

 - It added a new Part IX-B in the Constitution which is entitled “The Co-operative Societies” [Articles 243-ZH to 243-ZT].

 - The new Part IX-B contains various provisions to ensure that the cooperative societies in the country function in a democratic, professional, autonomous and economically sound manner.